 5) Jon Stewart

-Prior to becoming the host of The Daily Show, Jon Stewart was popular for his work on MTV’s The Jon Stewart Show and HBO’s The Larry Sanders Show.
-At this point in his life, Stewart has both the financial resources and career stability to only work on projects he is truly interested in.
+Before becoming the host of The Daily Show, Jon Stewart was popular for his work on MTV’s The Jon Stewart Show and HBO’s The Larry Sanders Show.
+At this point in his life, Stewart has both the financial resources and career stability to only work on projects he is genuinely interested in.
 Given his involvement with the WWE in a storyline related to John Cena a few years back and his participation in last year’s Tribute To The Troops, he is clearly a fan of wrestling.

 6) John Oliver

 Speaking of The Daily Show, most Americans first learned of John Oliver as a result of his anchor work under Jon Stewart.
 Oliver made headlines in early April of 2019 on his show Last Week Tonight when he featured a 20-minute-plus exposé on WWE’s controversial takes on employment law and employee healthcare.
-While the segment may have aimed to point out many of WWE’s flaws, Oliver did clearly identify himself as a wrestling fan within the segment.
+While the segment may have aimed to point out many of WWE’s flaws, Oliver did identify himself as a wrestling fan within the segment.

 7) Nita Strauss